melodyyangaws/karpenter-emr-on-eks/README.md

 **Follow the [grafana setup](./setup_grafana_dashboard.pdf) instruction to get your dashboard ready.**

-To monitor the autoscaling status in real time, go to the [AWS CloudShell](https://us-east-1.console.aws.amazon.com/cloudshell?region=us-east-1).
-Click on "Actions" dropdown button -> select "Split into rows" twice.
+To monitor the autoscaling status in real time, go back to your [AWS CloudShell](https://us-east-1.console.aws.amazon.com/cloudshell?region=us-east-1).
+Click on the "Actions" dropdown button -> select "Split into rows" twice.
 Note the default region is `us-east-1`.
 Change it to a different region if your infra setup wasn't in the default one.

 Run the command to monitor your Spark pods in one of windows (the screen could be empty at the start):
 ```bash